-A recent study from England helps explain why moving horses from full turnout to stall confinement seems to increase their risk of colic.
+A study from England helps explain why moving horses from full turnout to stall confinement seems to increase their risk of colic.

 Researchers at the University of Nottingham followed seven horses as they made the transition from living at liberty on pasture to being housed in stalls and exercised on a regular schedule.
 This design mimicked the common practice of returning horses to work after a rest period, which “is associated with large intestinal impactions,” says Sarah Freeman, BVetMed, PhD, who supervised doctoral student Sarah Williams in conducting the study.

 The horses were first monitored when they were on full turnout, eating only grass and undergoing no structured exercise.
 For data collection, researchers placed the horses in individual paddocks for 24-hour periods twice during a weeklong study.
 In the paddocks, each horse’s water intake and manure output was tracked and the collected feces analyzed for moisture content.
 The researchers also used ultrasonography to measure the motility (activity) of the horse’s gastrointestinal system.
 “Ultrasound is used to look at the movement of the intestinal wall and count the number of intestinal contractions,” says Freeman.
 “The number of contractions are reduced for various colic conditions, including impactions and strangulations.”